pratikunterwegs/gooseFamsizeGermany/texts/misc/Labels.md

 # Fig.2 Distance ~ family size

-GLMM partial fit (lines) and mean distance of wintering site from Kolguyev Island (symbols) per number of family juveniles.
-First 60 days after arrival indicated in red, the remainder in blue.
+GLMM fits (lines), and mean distance of wintering sites from Kolguyev Island (symbols) per number of juveniles in a family.
+Data and fit for data collected < 60 days after arrival are shown in red; data and fit for records > 60 days after arrival are in blue.
 Triangles & dotted lines represent data from marked geese (dataset *C*), circles and solid lines family counts (dataset *B*).

 # Fig.3 Family ~ time

-GLMM partial fit (lines) and mean number of juveniles in families on each day since goose autumn arrival (dots), for successful families in flocks (dataset *B*, red), and families of marked geese (dataset *C*, blue).
-Arrows show development of size of GPS tracked families.
+GLMM fits (lines) and mean number of juveniles per family on each day since goose autumn arrival pooled across years (dots).
+Successful families in flocks (dataset *B*) are shown in red, and families of marked geese (dataset *C*) are shown in blue.
+Arrows show development of size of 9 GPS tracked families that underwent splits.

 # Fig.4 Family size ~ predation